vvscode/docs/docs/sms/sms-rest/sms-rest-getting-started.md

 ## Base URL

 The following URLs can be used by the REST API.
 We have servers in the US and EU.
+By default your account will be created in the US environment.
+If you'd like access to the European environment, please contact our support team.

 | Server        |  URL                                   |